random-geek/MapEditr/Manual.md

 will be invoked where the blocks were deleted, and this sometimes causes terrain glitches.

+### deleteobjects

+Usage: `deleteobjects [--obj <obj>] [--items] [--p1 x y z] [--p2 x y z] [--invert]`

+Delete objects (entities) of a certain name and/or within a certain area.

+Arguments:

+- `--obj`: Name of object to search for, e.g. "boats:boat".
+If not specified, all objects will be deleted.
+- `--items`: Search for only item entities (dropped items).
+If this flag is set, `--obj` can optionally be used to specify an item name.
+- `--p1, --p2`: Area in which to delete objects.
+If not specified, objects will be deleted across the entire map.
+- `--invert`: Delete objects *outside* the given area.

 ### fill

 Usage: `fill --p1 x y z --p2 x y z [--invert] <new_node>`